M-HT/SR/SR-games/README.md

 # SR-games

-The information about the original executables.
+The information about the original DOS executables.

 To generate an assembler version of the original executable, put the static recompiler (*SR.exe*) and the original executable in the appropriate subdirectory and run *build-x86.sh* (or *build-arm.sh*).